Frequently Asked Questions

 - An added benefit for employers to leverage when recruiting new employees

-What will this cost the CIty of Keene?
+What did this cost the City of Keene?

-BK-NEMBA intends to donate 100% of the cost of the park and its maintenance to the city of Keene.
+BK-NEMBA donated 100% of the cost of the park and its maintenance to the city of Keene.

 - Project design: $2,500